How to Apply

 Required application materials for CSDCAS include

-- A statement of purpose (or, personal statement/essay).
+• A statement of purpose (or, personal statement/essay).
 The statement is normally one to two pages long.
 Please use 1-inch margins and 1.5 spacing; you may select your preferred font no smaller than 11 point.
-In your statement please respond to all aspects of both of the following prompts.

 Strong applications will demonstrate many of the following characteristics: a high GPA and other evidence of academic rigor, evidence of exposure to this field or related professional fields, a robust work ethic, experience interacting with culturally and linguistically diverse populations, including languages spoken, strong writing skills and an ability to work well with others.
 Strong letters of recommendation come from individuals who have taught the applicant or supervised the applicant in professional settings, and can speak to the qualities that will help the applicant succeed in graduate school.